Liyubov/placemaking_analysis/README.md

 Often place-making activities are quite demanding in documenting and sense-making.
 Hence one needs to make sure they are assisted in a relevant and correct way within the ethical AI framework.

+Other examples of similar place-making and sense-making projects include but are not limited to Listening to the city https://participedia.net/case/63, My city Maelmo, sense maker tools https://www.sitra.fi/en/projects/sensemaker-tool-experiments